-When we spoke to young people at Outreach Youth (a youth club for LGBTQ+ young people), some of them felt that their schools failed to deal with homophobic comments and bullying.
+When we spoke to young people at Outreach Youth (a youth club for LGBTQ+ young people), some of them felt that their schools failed to deal with homophobic and transphobic comments and bullying.

 Research from Stonewall found that homophobic bullying is the second most frequent form of bullying, after bullying because of weight.

-But, within primary and secondary schools, 9 in 10 staff haven't received any training at all on dealing with homophobic bullying.
+But, within primary and secondary schools, 9 in 10 staff haven’t received any training at all on dealing with homophobic and transphobic bullying.